sean-hut/eping/README.md

 ### Stable Versions

+The current stable revision is `0.1.0`.

-Stable versions of Eping are tagged on the `master` branch.
+All stable versions of Eping are tagged on the `master` branch.

 # Contributing